IsaacScript/isaacscript/docs/javascript-tutorial.md

 declare const InfinityTrueCoopInterface: unknown | undefined;
 ```

-Now, your other TypeScript files will see it as a global variable without you having to do anything else.
+Now, your other TypeScript files will "see" it as a global variable without you having to do anything else.

 <br />